 Bob served in VA-215 in 1970; does anyone rember him?

 Two new "tabs" at the top of the page.
-"The Legal Stuff" which has Minutes, By-Laws, and 2017 Treasurer's Report.
+"The Legal Stuff" which has Minutes, By-Laws, and Treasurer's Reports.
 "Computer Corner" has useful information many may find helpful.
 I've also rearranged the Reunion Photos by year which makes them easier to navigate.

 Two of our shipmates have been kind enough to share stories of their adventures while aboard Rosie.

-Len Gaffga's Stories are HERE and our newest member Skip Moyer has sent us a story HERE
+Len Gaffga's Stories are HERE and Skip Moyer has sent us a story HERE

 WELCOME ABOARD TO OUR NEWEST MEMBERS